alt vs title

 The

-attribute is the alternate text to serve as the content of element when the element isn't rendered normally.<img>
+altattribute is the alternate text to serve as the content of element when the element isn't rendered normally.<img>is the most popular tag using thealtattribute.When an image can't be loaded, the browser will display the

-text in its place so the user can get an idea of why the image was included.The
+alttext in its place so the user can get an idea of why the image was included.The

-attribute is the tooltip text seen when hovering over the element.
+titleattribute is the tooltip text seen when hovering over the element.

 Good practice

-Always use the alt
+Always use the alt attribute for <img> tags.

-Google and other search engines can't read the image but they can see the alt
+Google and other search engines can't read the image but they can see the alt text.
+Setting the alt attribute is a good practice for SEO (search engine optimization).

-unless it really provides more information about the image.
+You usually won't set the title attribute for <img> unless it really provides more information about the image.
 But it could be argued that if you have to explain your image with title text, maybe there's a better image to use.

 Tips

-Here's two options for making sure you always include the alt
+Here's two options for making sure you always include the alt attribute on the img tag.

 Use CSS to give a red outline to any

-having a missing or blankalt
+imghaving a missing or blankaltattribute:img:not([alt]),

 img[alt=''] {